 - NFC transfers data using radio waves.
 On your Android device, go to Settings >> Connected devices >> Connection Preferences.
 Turn both the NFC and Android beam option.

 - NFC works behind the beam.
 Therefore, you need to enable the beam.
-So, NFC will able to work without any issues.
+So, NFC will be able to work without any issues.

 Can I Enable NFC on iOS?